-The initially proposed field techniques involved the placement of shovel tests at 100-foot intervals along transects that were placed at 100-foot intervals along the gravel road at the north edge of the tract.
+The initially proposed field techniques involved the placement of shovel tests at 100-foot intervals along transects that were placed at 100-foot intervals along the north edge of the tract.
 Shovel testing would be performed to the south to the edge of the property.